josebarbamontoya/fordham_bioinformatics/class_09/README.md

 > If `wget` is not available, use `curl -0` instead

-NOTE: Windows users can manually download the tutorial from the repository
+Windows users can manually download the tutorial from the repository